Pet Travel Scheme

 - Guidance note for airports to provide checking facilities for recognised assistance dogs

 - Guidance note for Community Air Carriers to carry recognised assistance dogs

 - Airport protocol for entry of assistance dogs under the Pet Travel Scheme

 PETS is administered in the UK by Official Veterinarians (OV) on behalf of Defra.
 Contact your local veterinary practice who will hold copies of PET passports, microchips and rabies vaccinations and will be familiar with getting you started on the scheme.

 Further PETS guidance

-Extensive information on the Pet Travel Scheme is available on the Defra website which includes guidance on:
+Extensive information on the Pet Travel Scheme is available on GOV.UK which includes guidance on:

 - what pet owners need to do

 - making sure your trip goes smoothly